TC-Django-REST-1/DJANGO-PROJECT/README.md

 - Export the project Postman Collections into a file and include it in the repository.

-# Example:

 # Project Name: Commercial Companies Management System

 ## Idea:
 A system to manage Commercial Companies.
-The system enable Companies to Issuing Commercial Certificate, Updating the corporate data, View commercial Certificate data, etc. Moreover, the employees can perform comanies requests, follow and update requests progress, etc.
+The system enable Companies to make diffrents services online such as:Issuing Commercial Certificate, Updating the corporate data, View commercial Certificate data, etc. Moreover, the employees can perform companies requests, etc.

 ## Inspiration:
 Assisting companies in carrying out their business in an official manner, and protect the beneficiaries' interests, by developing and implementing effective and efficient policies and mechanisms.